John H. Mulroy Civic Center, 8th Floor

 need to apply for Medicaid for a person who is already in a hospital, Nursing Home or receiving services from a Home Care provider, someone

-on the staff of one of these organizations usually can assist you
+on the staff of one of these organizations usually can help you

-with obtaining a prescreening appointment with Medicaid.
-If they cannot assist,
+with getting a prescreening appointment with Medicaid.
+If they can't help,

 you can call the Medicaid Chronic Care office at (315)435-3840.
 The office is located on the 8th floor of the Civic